scthornton/scthornton.github.io/_posts/2025-07-09-securing-ai-agents-prisma-airs-mcp.md

 For technical professionals evaluating MCP security solutions, the choice is clear: **Prisma AIRS offers the only AI-native, purpose-designed security platform** that understands and protects the nuanced dynamics of agent-based systems.
 It's not just a matter of preventing breaches---it's a matter of enabling your AI agents to execute at their highest capability while providing enterprise-class security.

 Ready to lock in your AI future?
 The **Prisma AIRS MCP Server is available now in public preview**.
 Head to [prisma.pan.dev](https://prisma.pan.dev/) to get started, or reach out to your Palo Alto Networks rep for an in-depth technical briefing.

-The author was employed by Palo Alto Networks at the time of this writing.
-This writing is not to be considered official communications from Palo Alto Networks and is posted on the personal site of the author.